RobinHartmann/setup-ts-npm-web/README.md

 gulp default
 ```

+VS Code tasks are also included for `gulp compile` and `gulp default`.

 ## 🔧 Built With

 * [TypeScript](https://www.typescriptlang.org/) - A typed superset of JavaScript that compiles to plain JavaScript